scalar-labs/scalardb/docs/configurations.md

 {% capture notice--info %}
 **Note**

-This configuration is acceptable for production use because ScalarDB Server implements the [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface, which enables you to take transactionally consistent backups for ScalarDB by pausing ScalarDB Server.
+This configuration is acceptable for production use because ScalarDB Server implements the [Scalar Admin](https://github.com/scalar-labs/scalar-admin) interface, which enables you to take transactionally consistent backups for ScalarDB by pausing ScalarDB Server.

 {% endcapture %}